SC5/sc5-styleguide/README.md

 Automatically generate style guide on file change. `--watch` does not run server.
 Combile with `--server` if you want to run server

-Config JSON file could contain following settings
+Config JSON file could look like following:

     {
         title: "My Style guide",